CocktailJS/cocktailjs.github.io/_posts/guides/2013-04-18-defining-and-using-properties.md

 # Creating a Class with CocktailJS

-To create a class in cocktailJS from scratch, we need to define a class constructor variable that will be used as a subject into the mix.
+To create a class in CocktailJS from scratch, we need to define a class constructor variable that will be used as a subject into the mix.
 The very basic structure looks like this:

 MyClass.js